algorithmica-org/algorithmica/content/english/hpc/simd/shuffing.md

 [Masking](../masking) lets you apply operations to only a subset of vector elements.
 It is a very effective and frequently used data manipulation technique, but in many cases, you need to perform more advanced operations that involve permuting values inside a vector register instead of just blending them with other vectors.

 The problem is that adding a separate element-shuffling instruction for each possible use case in hardware is unfeasible.
-What we can do though is to add just one general permutation instruction that takes the indices of a permutation and produce these indices using precomputed lookup tables.
+What we can do though is to add just one general permutation instruction that takes the indices of a permutation and produces these indices using precomputed lookup tables.

 This general idea is perhaps too abstract, so let's jump straight to the examples.